vinodkrishnan23/RAGMusings/README.md

 ## Pre-requisites
 - Install necessary libraries using
    - conda-spec-file.txt for conda users
-   - requirements.txt for pythin virtual environment users
+   - requirements.txt for python virtual environment users
 - You must have an OPEN AI API Key
 - Mongodb Atlas Cluster - Free tier M0 will also work